CanonicalLtd/maas-docs/en/installconfig-deploy-nodes.md

 deployed node will also be ready to accept connections via SSH to the default user account 'ubuntu' if
 [SSH keys have been imported](manage-account.md#ssh-keys) to MAAS.

+To deploy, the underlying machine needs to be configured to netboot (this should already have been done during the commissioning stage).
+Such a machine will undergo the following process:

+1. DHCP server is contacted
+1. kernel and initrd are received over TFTP
+1. machine boots
+1. initrd mounts a Squashfs image ephemerally over iSCSI
+1. cloud-init triggers deployment process
+    1. curtin installation script is run
+    1. Squashfs image (same as above) is placed on disk

+!!!
+Note: The *curtin* installer uses an image-based method and is now the only installer used by MAAS.
+The older *debian-installer* (preseed) method has been removed.
+Some remnants of preseed may still be found however.
+See `/etc/maas/preseed` directory.

 The agent that triggers deployment varies depending on how the nodes are intended to be used in the long term.
 For instance, if the nodes are destined